c-blake/nio/db-bench.md

 Polars (140 ms on machine with 2.5x more cores!).
 We again get a rather large "it all just depends on what you *really* need *when*" factor { maybe 5X here if we apply BS-scaling to say 2x\*2.5x. ;-) }

+### Triple Extra Credit: Sort-Based GroupBy

+The random nature of hashing can cause slowdown with many groups when storage or memory latency is high at appropriate scales.
+It is possible to do sort-based variants which instead become bandwidth bound.
+This is left as an exercise for the ambitious reader (for now), but it is important enough to mention.